 The main problem shared by all the shortening procedures is that they shorten the penis!
 Studies have shown penile length loss of 1-3 cm.
 The amount of shortening appears to be unrelated to the degree of curvature —some patients with severe curvature end up with little shortening and vice-versa.
 Thankfully, the majority of men are not bothered by the 1-3 cm loss in length — only around 10% of men are troubled by it.

 Other problems can be specific to the type of surgery.
-Excisional plication for example can result in damage to the penile nerves — which course longitudinally along the penis.
+Excisional plication can result in damage to the penile nerves — which course longitudinally along the penis.
 To decrease the risk of this complication, the nerves and vessels are mobilized of the tunica albuginea before excision of the ellipse.
 Incisional and incisionless plication have less chance of damaging the nerves due to the fact that the incision and sutures are placed parallel to the direction of the penile nerves.

 Another common issue is bother related to the suture knots.
 This is particularly a problem with incisionless plication where permanent sutures are used — with absorbable sutures the problem with the knots is usually transitory.